September 2014

 Porto: A change of clothes and no pack for a day

-A wonder of Saturday markets, a seven-bridges river cruise, and harmonious blue-tiled cloisters.
+A wonder of Saturday markets, a seven-bridge river cruise, and harmonious blue-tiled cloisters.
 A cathedral rich with fine medieval sculptures and paintings and, behind glass, the gold, silver and precious jewels plundered from the new world and transformed into sacred objects of great beauty for the high priests of the old world.
 On a fine Porto morning, the sky lightens, caged chaffinches sing at the bird market and church bells ring out.
-Otherwise, all is quiet, the city deserted except for a straggle of Saturday night party goers making their weary way home.
+Otherwise, all is quiet, the city deserted except for a straggle of Saturday night partygoers making their weary way home.
 Last night was a very different scene; every bar and cafe crowded and bands of wandering minstrels making music in the street.

 As you do in Porto, we visit a Portugués port cave (cellar) and tour the underground vaults.
 They are dark with huge wooden barrels still used for ageing port.
 We taste a flight of luscious fortified wines from the Douro Valley and afterwards are fortunate enough to happen upon a guitar quartet playing sublime music in a medieval convent chapel.
 In the evening an intense electrical storm hits Porto.
 The forked lightning, thunder and flash flooding are a grand and dramatic finale to the European summer.